#DESTINATIONCRENSHAW - CRENSHAW BOULEVARD OUTDOOR ART MUSEUM

 The Destination Crenshaw Curatorial Committee will review all eligible applications received in response to this RFQ.
 Artists and/or artists teams will be short-listed and invited to develop a specific proposal at one of the Nodes, and /or in response to one of the Thematic Lenses.
 Due to the compressed project schedule, artists will have approximately six weeks to develop their proposals.

-All application materials must be submitted by 11:59 pm PST on October 3, 2018.
+Application materials may be submitted on a rolling basis.
 Incomplete and late submissions will be deemed ineligible and will not be considered.

 If you have any questions, please contact Senior Curator and Historian Larry Earl at (310) 990-8153 or firstname.lastname@example.org.
 Visit Destination Crenshaw website for more information:http://destinationcrenshaw.la/